formal-verification-research/VMCAI26_Modular_NoC_Artifact/README.md

 A Docker image is provided with this artifact containing the Modest Toolset and Python.
 Using this Docker image is the recommended way to use this artifact.
-If required, steps are provided below to install Modest and Python on a local machine as well.
+If necessary, steps are provided below to install Modest and Python on a local machine as well.

 ## Setting up the Docker Container